statespace-tech/toolfront/README.md

 ## Quickstart

-ToolFront helps you organize AI workflows into independent tasks with **environments**.
+ToolFront helps you organize AI workflows into independent tasks with **data environments**.

 ```bash
 environment/